asanchezmanas/sampelit/docs/guides/users/getting_started.md

 ### Step 3: Verify Installation

 1. Visit your website
-2. Return to Samplit dashboard
+2. Return to Sampelit dashboard
 3. Check that status shows: ✅ **Connected**

 ### Step 4: Create Your First Test